What is a Cervical Slide Tracheoplasty (CST)?

 - Your child is encouraged to be active.

-- Normal activity like sitting in a chair, walking and playing helps healing.
+- Normal activities like sitting in a chair, walking and playing help healing.

-- No sports or heavy activity for six weeks or until the ENT doctor says it is OK.
+- No sports or heavy activity for six weeks or until the ENT doctor says it is okay.

 Length of Hospital Stay

-- The airway staff will watch your child closely in the hospital for about eight days.
+- The airway staff will watch your child closely in the hospital for about 10-12 days.

 - After discharge, you will need to stay close to the hospital for another week.